BATON: A Multimodal Benchmark for Bidirectional Automation Transition Observation in Naturalistic Driving: Related Work

 \subsection{Human--Automation Control Transitions}

 Prior human-factors research has shown that control transitions are delayed, unstable, and shaped by traffic conditions, non-driving tasks, and driver state \cite{lu2016transitions,merat2014transition_manual,eriksson2017takeover_time,gold2016traffic_density,zhang2019determinants_takeover}, making handover and takeover central problems in transportation safety and HCI.
 Related multimodal modeling work has also examined takeover-side prediction, including DeepTake \cite{pakdamanian2021deeptake} and situational-awareness prediction during takeover transitions \cite{jia2024situational}.
 However, most existing datasets address only part of this problem: INAGT \cite{wu2021inagt} studies agent interaction timing rather than control transfer; TD2D and ViE-Take \cite{hwang2025td2d,wang2025vietake} focus on takeover in simulators; \citet{lee2025adas_activation} study real-world activation using only CAN and IMU from four drivers; and ADAS-TO \cite{wang2026adas_to} provides large-scale real-world takeover data but lacks activation events and in-cabin video.
+Driver-state resources from conditionally automated or simulated settings, such as the physiological takeover dataset of \citet{meteier2023physio} and the MPDB corpus~\cite{wang2024mpdb}, offer eye-tracking and physiological channels that \sysname{} does not measure; they are complementary, and richer driver-state sensing is one plausible route toward the pre-override anticipation problem our T3-A protocol leaves open.
 In contrast, \sysname{} supports real-world multimodal study of bidirectional control transitions (Table~\ref{tab:dataset_comparison}), synchronizing front-view video, in-cabin video, vehicle-control signals, radar interaction, and route context.